somasis/musl-wiki/open-issues.md

 >code on which it depends; it should probably be done at the same time as the
 >libresolv functions.

-After some discussion, search domains were deemed a largely-harmful feature, so support for them was not added.
-All other major features have now been implemented, however.
+After some discussion, search domains were deemed a largely-harmful feature, so support for them was not initially added.
+Later, version 1.1.13 introduced search domains, but with stronger constraints than traditional implementations designed so that transient, potentially attacked-controlled failures cannot alter the results of a query.
+This establishes compatibility with systems using search domains in many but not all ways; the use cases that do not work were always unsafe and should be changed.

 ## C++ ABI compatibility